microsoft/mlops-accelerator-for-edge/README.md

-# MLOps Accelerator for edge
+# MLOps Accelerator for Edge

 > **Note:**
 > This is a repo that can be shared to our customers.
 This means it's NOT OK to include Microsoft confidential
 > content.
 All discussions should be appropriate for a public audience.

-MLOps accelerator for edge is an end to end workflow that supports generating and deploying models on IoT edge devices.
+MLOps accelerator for Edge is an end to end workflow that supports generating and deploying models on IoT Edge devices.

 ## Features